MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/learn-data/churn-prediction/overview.md

 - **Churn** – Indicator of whether a player would stop playing within the next churn Window.
 - **Churn Window** – Specific period during which players are expected to churn based on their Risk Propensity.
 This parameter is set to seven days and is non configurable at this time.

 This feature is presented as **Churn Prediction** within the Segmentation Filters dropdown.
-Titles can further define their Segments via churn risk Factors of Low/Medium/High and in conjunction with other Segmentation Filters as well.
+Titles can further define their Segments via churn risk Factors of Low/Medium/High with other Segmentation Filters as well.
 Once the required Segments have been created, Mitigation Strategies can be applied via **Segment Actions** directly from the Segmentation page to reduce churn as much as possible.

 ## Opt in/out of Churn Prediction